asengupta/avishek.net/_posts/2022-12-07-pytorch-guide-plenoxels-nerf-part-4.md

 - **voxel_pointers**: The indices of the start voxel and the end voxel of each ray are stored i each entry of this data structure.
 Using this, we can reference any voxel group for any sample given the index $$i$$ of the sample.
 Each entry here is a ```(start, end)``` tuple, corresponding to one ray.
 - **all_voxels**: Each entry here is a voxel tensor containing the opacity and the 27 spherical harmonic coefficients.
 There is an ordered 1:1 correspondence between each entry here and the ```voxel_positions``` structure.

 So far, our renderer has simply iterated over a contiguous rectangular area and rendered each point in that area.
-For training, we will select a stochastic set of rays (5000 in the paper) and use those to calculate the loss.
+For training, we will select a stochastic set of rays (5000 in the paper, about 500-1000 in our implementation) and use those to calculate the loss.
 Thus, our renderer should be prepared to render only specific rays.
 Some refactoring on this front is also done.

 ### Incorporating A Single Training Image